essamalsaloum/React2/homework/Week 1.md

 1. The app should present an input box to enter your name
 2. The app should present a button to generate a company name
-3. The app should be able to regenerate a name.
+3. Try displaying the generated name in the app when the button is clicked

 ## Scoring